-Gingivostomatitis (GM) is a common infection of the mouth and gums.
-The primary symptoms are mouth swelling and lesions in the mouth that resemble canker sores.
-This infection may be caused by a virus, bacteria, or improper care of your teeth and mouth.
+Gingivostomatitis is a common infection of the mouth and gums.
+The primary symptoms are mouth or gum swelling, and lesions in the mouth that resemble canker sores.
+This infection may be the result of a viral or bacterial infection, and is often associated with improper care of your teeth and mouth.

-GM is especially common among children.
-Children with GM may drool and refuse to eat or drink because of the discomfort caused by the sores.
+Gingivostomatitis is especially common among children.
+Children with gingivostomatitis may drool and refuse to eat or drink because of the discomfort (often severe) caused by the sores.
 They may also develop fever and swollen lymph nodes.

 Contact your doctor if:

-- you or your child experiences fever or other ailments
+- you or your child experience fever or sore throat

 - herpes simplex virus type 1 (HSV-1), the virus that causes cold sores

-- coxsackie virus, a virus often transmitted by touching a surface or an individual’s hand that is contaminated with feces.
-This virus can also cause flu-like symptoms
+- coxsackie virus, a virus often transmitted by touching a surface or an individual’s hand contaminated with feces (this virus can also cause flu-like symptoms)

 - poor oral hygiene (not flossing and brushing your teeth regularly)

-Symptoms of GM can vary in seriousness.
-Individuals may feel minor discomfort, or they may experience severe pain and mouth tenderness.
-Symptoms of GM may include:
+Symptoms of gingivostomatitis can vary in seriousness.
+You may feel minor discomfort, or experience severe pain and mouth tenderness.
+Symptoms of gingivostomatitis may include: